mjkatgithub/mjkatgithub.github.io/content/blog/switch-from-jekyll-to-nuxt.md

 })
 ```

-We then create a directory called `content` in the root directory of our project and a directory called `blog` within it.
-All files from the `_posts` directory of the Jekyll project will now go into this directory.
+Then I created a directory called `content` in the root directory of my project and inside it a directory called `blog`.
+All files from the `_posts` directory of the Jekyll project now go into this directory.

 In order to render the posts, however, a "catchAllRoute" is required, i.e. a file with the name `[...slug].vue` in the Pages directory (more precisely in the blog subdirectory) which only contains the template with `<ContentDoc />` which loads and renders the content of the Markdown files.